The Nielsen realization problem for high degree del Pezzo surfaces: Mapping class groups of del Pezzo manifolds

 With these definitions in mind, we define a \emph{complex equivariant connected sum}. \begin{defn} Let $M$ be a smooth manifold and let $G\leq \Diff^+(M)$ be finite.
-The pair $(M, G)$ is called a \emph{complex equivariant connected sum} if one of the following holds: \begin{enumerate} \item $M \cong N$ or $\overline N$ where $N$ is a complex manifold and each $g \in G \leq \Diff^+(N)$ is biholomorphic or anti-biholomorphic, or \item $(M, G) \cong (N_1 \# m N_2, G)$ is an equivariant connected sum where $(N_1, G)$ and $(N_2, H)$ are complex equivariant connected sums with $H \trianglelefteq G$. \end{enumerate} \end{defn}
+The pair $(M, G)$ is called a \emph{complex equivariant connected sum} if one of the following holds: \begin{enumerate} \item $(M, G)$ is $G$-equivariantly diffeomorphic to $N$ or $\overline N$, where $N$ is a complex manifold and each $g \in G \leq \Diff^+(N)$ is biholomorphic or anti-biholomorphic, or \item $(M, G)$ is $G$-equivariantly diffeomorphic to an equivariant connected sum $(N_1 \# (G\times_H N_2), G)$, where $(N_1, G)$ and $(N_2, H)$ are complex equivariant connected sums with $H \leq G$. \end{enumerate} \end{defn}

 If $G_0 \leq \Mod(M)$ is a finite group such that there exists a complex equivariant connected sum $(M, G)$ and $G \leq \Diff^+(M)$ is a lift of $G_0$ under the quotient $\pi: \Homeo^+(M) \to \Mod(M)$ then we say that $G_0$ is \emph{realizable by a complex equivariant connected sum}.